wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 Some Microsoft 365 subscriptions also include **Advanced Message Encryption**, which is built on top of OME and grants extra capabilities to administrators:

-- You can control sensitive emails shared outside you organization with automatic policies.
+- You can control sensitive emails shared outside your organization with automatic policies.
 - You can add a custom email template and an expiration date to sensitive emails.
 - You can revoke access to a sensitive email.